 Hynes Charter Schools provide quality education to students on three campuses.
-The Lakeview campus serves pre-kindergarten through eighth grade, the Hynes-UNO campus currently serves kindergarten through third grade and will continue to add grades in subsequent years, and the Hynes-Parkview campus serves kindergarten through eighth grade.
+The Lakeview campus serves pre-kindergarten through eighth grade, the Hynes-UNO campus currently serves kindergarten through fifth grade and will continue to add grades in subsequent years, and the Hynes-Parkview campus serves kindergarten through eighth grade.
 With the support of the New Orleans Public Schools Board, the original Hynes School transitioned operations to charter in 2006 and moved into its permanent location in January 2012.
 The school has enjoyed a reputation for excellence in education due to its exceptional faculty, dedicated administrators, involved parents, superb students, and continuous improvement of instructional programs.
 This long-term success created the opportunity to replicate another campus.
 After long and thoughtful planning, the second campus, Hynes-UNO, opened in August 2019, in corporate partnership with the University of New Orleans.
-This campus will be moved to a permanent location on the UNO campus in the near future, and the third campus Hynes-Parkview opened in August 2021.
+This campus has moved to its permanent location on the University of New Orleans, and the third campus Hynes-Parkview opened in August 2021.